reality/databank/README.md

 * `append(type, id, toAppend, onCompletion)`

   Appends the value `toAppend` to the array at `type` and `id`.
-  `onCompletion` takes one param: an error.
-If array doesn't yet exists, it becomes a single-element array.
+  `onCompletion` takes two params: an error, and the new length of the array.
+If array doesn't yet exist, it becomes a single-element array.

   Defaults to a `read` and an `update` or `create`, but drivers can override to do an atomic append.